dsfx3d/recharm-fe-assessment/README.md

 - Auto scroll on "Add URL"
 - Restrict URLs after 10 entries.

-## Extra features added to showcase "Keen eye for UI/UX enhancements"
+## Extra features added to showcase keen eye for UI/UX enhancements
 - A counter below the form to balance the layout and hint entry limit.
 - Smooth scroll on adding URL field.
 - Quick animation on URL field entry to compliment smooth scrolling.